-TEALS (Technology Education And Literacy in Schools) is a grassroots employee driven program that recruits, mentors, and places high tech professionals who are passionate about digital literacy and computer science education into high school classes as part-time teachers in a team teaching model where the school district is unable to meet their students’ computer science (CS) needs on its own.
+TEALS (Technology Education And Literacy in Schools) is a grassroots program that recruits, trains, mentors, and places high tech professionals from across the country who are passionate about computer science education into high school classes as volunteer teachers in a team teaching model where the school district is unable to meet their students’ computer science (CS) needs on its own.

 TEALS works with committed partner schools and classroom teachers to eventually hand off the CS courses to the classroom teachers.
 The school will then be able to maintain and grow a sustainable CS program on their own.

 The U.S. is facing a shortage of CS graduates.
 Every year, 80,000 positions requiring a CS degree go unfilled by domestic talent.
 This will cost the U.S. economy $500 billion over the next decade, which vital to our economic competitiveness and national defense.
 By 2018, there will be 1.5 million CS-related jobs available in the U.S. and U.S. college graduates will only be able to fill 29% of them.